 The reason for this is that when sitting we use our feet to stabilise us and take pressure off of our backs by placing them flat on the floor.

-But by sitting closer to the wheel you can gain more stability for your spine.
+Now of course you need to use your feet when driving, but by sitting closer to the wheel you can gain more stability for your spine.

 And if you have the option to drive an automatic rather than manual vehicle and thus get rid of the need for changing gears, all the better!

 3. Make Sure Your Steering Wheel Is Positioned Centrally

 This one is important as some vehicles allow you to adjust the position of the steering wheel nowadays.